RashaAlsh/Closer-App/README.md

 # Cohort 47 final project

 This is the final project for the HackYourFuture curriculum we did as a cohort using the [MERN stack](https://www.mongodb.com/resources/languages/mern-stack) by following the agile methodology with our team and a group of mentors.
-A quick guide to what we built:

- this app is designed to help users connect with nearby individuals.
-The app allows users to view profiles, see their locations on a map, browse a list of users, and chat with them

  ## Overview 🌟
   this app is designed to help users connect with nearby individuals.
 The app allows users to view profiles, see their locations on a map, browse a list of users, and chat with them